-Star Gas Propane conducts business in at least 13 states.
-Maintenance of limited liability may require compliance with legal requirements in those jurisdictions in which Star Gas Propane conducts business, including qualifying Star Gas Propane to do business therein.
-Limitations on the liability of limited partners for the obligations of a limited partnership have not been clearly established in many jurisdictions.
-If it were determined that $\operatorname{Star}$ $\operatorname{\mathsf{Gas}}$ Partners was, by virtue of its limited partner interest in Star Gas Propane or otherwise, conducting business in any state without compliance with the applicable limited partnership statute, or that the right or exercise of the right by the limited partners as a group to remove or replace the general partner, to approve certain amendments to the amended and restated partnership agreement, or to take other action under the amended and restated partnership agreement constituted "participation in the control" of Star Gas Partners' business for the purposes of the statutes of any relevant jurisdiction, then the limited partners could be held personally liable for Star Gas Partners' obligations under the law of that jurisdiction to the same extent as the general partner under certain circumstances.
-Star Gas Partners will operate in the manner as the general partner deems reasonable and necessary or appropriate to preserve the limited liability of unitholders.
+The Operating Partnership conducts business in at least 13 states.
+Maintenance of limited liability may require compliance with legal requirements in those jurisdictions in which the Operating Partnership conducts business, including qualifying the Operating Partnership to do business therein.

+it were determined that the Partnership was, by virtue of its limited partner interest in the Operating Partnership or otherwise, conducting business in any state without compliance with the applicable limited partnership statute, or that the right or exercise of the right by the limited partners as a group to remove or replace the General Partner, to approve certain amendments to the Amended and Restated Partnership Agreement, or to take other action pursuant to the Amended and Restated Partnership Agreement constituted "participation in the control" of the Partnership's business for the purposes of the statutes of any relevant jurisdiction, then the limited partners could be held personally liable for the Partnership's obligations under the law of that jurisdiction to the same extent as the General Partner under certain circumstances.
+The Partnership will operate in the manner as the General Partner deems reasonable and necessary or appropriate to preserve the limited liability of Unitholders.